mxmlnkn/ratarmount/README.md

 *Other supported archive formats:*

  - **Rar** as provided by [rarfile](https://github.com/markokr/rarfile) by Marko Kreen.
 See also the [RAR 5.0 archive format](https://www.rarlab.com/technote.htm).
+ - **SquashFS, AppImage, Snap** as provided by [PySquashfsImage](https://github.com/matteomattei/PySquashfsImage) by Matteo Mattei.
+There seems to be no authoritative, open format specification, only [this nicely-done reverse-engineered description](https://dr-emann.github.io/squashfs/squashfs.html), I assume based on the [source code](https://github.com/plougher/squashfs-tools).
+Note that [Snaps](https://snapcraft.io/docs/the-snap-format) and [Appimages](https://github.com/AppImage/AppImageSpec/blob/master/draft.md#type-2-image-format) are both SquashFS images, with an executable prepended for AppImages.
  - **Zip** as provided by [zipfile](https://docs.python.org/3/library/zipfile.html), which is distributed with Python itself.
 See also the [ZIP File Format Specification](https://pkware.cachefly.net/webdocs/casestudies/APPNOTE.TXT).
  - **Many Others** as provided by [libarchive](https://github.com/libarchive/libarchive) via  [python-libarchive-c](https://github.com/Changaco/python-libarchive-c).
    - Formats with tests: